-As at other transect sites, the sedimentary succession is dominated by turbidites of siliciclastic composition with detrital carbonate content between 5% and 10%.
-These turbidites have high accumulation rates (5-10 cm/ky) from the upper Miocene to lower Pliocene.
+As at other transect sites, the sedimentary succession is dominated by turbidites of siliciclastic composition with detrital carbonate contents between 5% and 10%.
+These turbidites have high accumulation rates (~5-10 cm/ky) from the upper Miocene to lower Pliocene.
 From the Pliocene to Pleistocene, turbidite accumulation peaks around 20-25 cm/ky.
 These turbidites have close mineralogical and geochemical affinities with sand and silt sampled in the Ganges, Brahmaputra, and lower Meghna Rivers.
 They carry all the mineral characteristics and major element composition characteristics of river sediments derived from high-grade metamorphic rocks of the Himalayan range.
-The representation of sand (41%) in Site U1450 cores matches well the grain size spectrum expected from river-derived detrital material, and bias by turbiditic transport may be minor.
-As downhole logging at this site was not possible because of poor hole conditions, it remains difficult to estimate the exact proportion of sand, silt, and clay in this hole.
-Over the entire section, the mineralogical and chemical composition of the turbidites as the prevailing lithology appears almost uniform, but detrital carbonate content tends to gradually increase deeper than the Pliocene, reaching concentrations twice as high as in modern rivers.
-This increase suggests either an evolution in eroded lithologies and/or a change in weathering conditions.
-Another distinctive, more carbonate rich lithology is represented by about 10 relatively thin hemipelagic intervals composed of calcareous clays.
-These intervals correspond to periods of slow accumulation at the site when pelagic deposition is significant enough to be identified but is still diluted in variable proportions by a fine clay component.
-The affinity of this clay material with the fine-grain plume generated by surrounding turbidity currents assumed to originate from canyons and the slope offshore Bangladesh remains to be determined by geochemical and clay mineralogical approaches.
-These low-accumulation intervals allow precise geochronological work and will be important for evaluation of accumulation rates.
+Sand comprises ~40% of the section cored at Site U1450; this composition is similar to the grain size spectrum expected from river-derived detrital material, so bias due to turbiditic transport may be minor.
+Downhole logging was not possible at this site because of poor hole conditions, so it remains difficult to estimate the exact proportion of sand, silt, and clay.
+Overall, the mineralogical and chemical composition of the turbidites appears almost uniform, but detrital carbonate content tends to be gradually higher in sediment older than the Pliocene, reaching concentrations twice as high as in modern rivers and Pleistocene turbidites.
+This evolution suggests a change in eroded lithologies (i.e., a higher proportion of Tethyan formations exposed to erosion during the Miocene) and/or a change in weathering conditions.

+Another distinctive, more carbonate-rich lithology is represented by about 10 relatively thin hemipelagic intervals composed of calcareous clays.
+These intervals correspond to periods of slow accumulation at the site when pelagic deposition is significant enough to be identified but is still diluted in variable proportions by a clay component.
+This clay is assumed to be related to the plumes generated by surrounding turbidity currents that originate from canyons and the slope offshore Bangladesh.
+However, this affinity remains to be determined by geochemical and clay mineralogical approaches.
+These low-accumulation intervals will provide geochronological control through a combination of paleomagnetic and biostratigraphic ground-truth data and orbital tuning, which will be essential for constraining detailed accumulation rates.
 Testing their continuity across the transect will be a key element for the integrated study of fan construction dynamics and long-term detrital sedimentary input utilizing seismic correlation across the transect.

 Site U1450 represents a reference section for shore-based studies of the erosion of the Himalaya during the Neogene.
-The detrital sediments cored here present little evidence for evolution over the last 8 My, suggesting rather steady conditions of erosion in the Himalayan basin.
-This evolution would require a major mountain range undergoing fast erosion and a monsoonal climate that allows rapid transport to inhibit weathering of the sediment in the floodplain.
-Unlike in the distal fan cored during Leg 116 (Cochran, Snow, et al., 1989), Site U1450 sediments show no clear change in accumulation rate, grain size, and clay mineralogy from 7 to 1 Ma.
-This stability suggests that the smectite-rich fine turbidites recorded in the distal fan for this time period (Bouquillon et al., 1990) relate more to a change in the channel and turbidite routing to the distal fan than to a change in Himalavan erosion.
-Site U1450 also covers the interval of expansion of C4 flora (i.e., savanna to the expense of forest) recorded in both the distal and the middle fan (Galy et al., 2010).
-Sediments recovered at Site U1450 will allow detailed studies of this process and its possible connection with climate changes or erosion conditions.
+The detrital sediments cored here present little evidence of a change over the last 8 My, suggesting rather steady conditions of erosion in the Himalayan basin.
+Such a change would require a major mountain range undergoing fast erosion and a monsoonal climate that allows rapid transport to inhibit weathering of the sediment in the floodplain.
+Unlike in the distal fan cored during Leg 116 (Cochran, Stow, et al., 1989), Site U1450 sediments show no clear change in accumulation rate, grain size, and clay mineralogy.
+This stability suggests that the smectite-rich fine turbidites recorded in the distal fan from 7 to 1 Ma (Bouquillon et al., 1990) may relate more to a change in the channel and turbidity current routing to the distal fan than to a change in Himalayan erosion.
+Site U1450 also covers the interval of expansion of C4 photosynthetic flora (i.e., savanna at the expense of forest) recorded in both the continental basin and distal and middle fan (Galy et al., 2010).
+Sediments recovered at Site U1450 will allow detailed studies of this ecological transition and its possible connection with climate changes or erosion conditions.